-Cars and light duty trucks that were manufactured for sale in these regions (ie not imported), will
+Cars and light duty trucks that were manufactured for sale in the listed country after the date shown

-likely work well with our products.
-If your vehicle is older than this, it is likely not OBDII
+will likely work well with our products.
+If your vehicle is older than this, or was imported, it may

 Vehicles that comply with the OBDII standards will have a data connector within about one meter of